octoDragon/panda-data-analysis/README.md

 # panda-data-analysis
-The data from this file was taken from the MSU website.
+The data from this file was taken from the Montana State University website.